PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

     $ phpcs --config-set default_standard Squiz

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To set the coding standard for a single run only, use the `--standard` command line argument.

 ## Setting the default report format
 By default, PHP_CodeSniffer will use the full report format if no format is supplied on the command line.
 You can change the default report format by setting the report_format configuration option.

     $ phpcs --config-set report_format summary

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To set the report format for a single run only, use the `--report` command line argument.

 ## Hiding warnings by default
 By default, PHP_CodeSniffer will show both errors and warnings for your code.
 You can hide warnings for a single script run by using the `-n` command line argument, but you can also enable this by default if you prefer.
 To hide warnings by default, set the `show_warnings` configuration option to `0`.

     $ phpcs --config-set show_warnings 0

+> Note: This configuration option cannot be set using the `--runtime-set` command line argument.
+To hide warnings for a single run only, use the `-n` command line argument.

 > Note: When warnings are hidden by default, you can use the `-w` command line argument to show them for a single script run.